 Home of the iconic London Brick which rebuilt post-war Britain, Peterborough now has one of the densest collections of cutting-edge manufacturers in the UK

-Peterborough’s manufacturing prowess means we have 50% higher concentration of manufacturers in the area than the UK average.
+Peterborough’s manufacturing prowess means the concentration of manufacturers in our area is 50% higher than the UK average.
 Building on a legacy of manufacturing, investors can easily secure skilled staff, access additional specialist research, training and collaboration, while enjoying operating costs that are only 40% the rate of working in Cambridge and 60% the rate of Milton Keynes.

 Manufacturers like Peter Brotherhood, Perkins Engines, Baker Perkins, and Stainless Metalcraft are among our area’s most iconic names, and their legacies span from 80 up to 150 years.
 Now, thanks to gigabit connectivity, innovators can adopt and optimise Industry 4.0 technologies, pioneering new ways to work in the 21st century.
 Now our sector includes 3D printers, Photocentric, and composites experts like TRB Lightweight and Codem Composites who are working closely with educators to develop their in-house expertise and develop the workforce of the future.